Raymond Poincaré: Later war

+British and French leaders at Beauquesne, France, August 1916.
+From left to right: Joseph Joffre, Raymond Poincaré, King George V, General Ferdinand Foch; General Sir Douglas Haig.

 Poincaré became increasingly sidelined after the accession to power of Georges Clemenceau as prime minister in 1917.
 He believed the Armistice happened too soon and that the French Army should have penetrated far deeper into Germany.
 At the Paris Peace Conference of 1919, negotiating the Treaty of Versailles, he wanted France to wrest the Rhineland from Germany to put it under Allied military control.

 Ferdinand Foch urged Poincaré to invoke his powers as laid down in the constitution and take over the negotiations of the treaty due to worries that Clemenceau was not achieving France's aims.
 He did not, and when the French Cabinet approved of the terms which Clemenceau obtained, Poincaré considered resigning, although again he refrained.

 Second premiership

 Poincaré with President Alexandre Millerand in 1923.

 In 1920, Poincaré's term as president came to an end, and two years later he returned to office as prime minister.
 Once again, his tenure was noted for its strong anti-German policies.

 Frustrated at Germany's unwillingness to pay reparations, Poincaré hoped for joint Anglo-French economic sanctions against it in 1922, while opposing military action.
 In April 1922, Poincaré was greatly alarmed by the Treaty of Rapallo, the beginning of a German-Soviet challenge to the international order established by the Treaty of Versailles.
 He was disturbed that British Prime Minister David Lloyd George did not share the French viewpoint, instead almost welcoming Rapallo as a chance to bring Soviet Russia into the international system.
 Poincaré came to believe by May 1922 that if Rapallo could not convince the British that Germany was out to undercut the Versailles system by whatever means necessary, then nothing would, in which case France would just have to act alone.
 Further adding to Poincaré's fears was the worldwide propaganda campaign started in April 1922 blaming France for World War I as a means of disproving Article 231 of the Treaty of Versailles, which would thereby undermine the French claim to reparations.